Meet Our Executive Leaders

-Christine M. Riordan, PhD, is Adelphi University’s 10th president and the first woman to serve in the role.
+Christine M. Riordan, PhD, became Adelphi University’s 10th president and the first woman to serve in the role in 2015.
 She is an internationally recognized expert in leadership development, team building, and diversity and inclusion, and is recognized for her groundbreaking initiatives to personalize and transform the higher education experience.
-She is chair, board member and serves on the executive committee for the Commission on Independent Colleges and Universities in New York (CICU).
-Diverse: Issues In Higher Education magazine named her one of 25 Top Women in Higher Education Who Are Making a Difference.
-Dr. Riordan has published nearly 70 academic and business press articles and is authoring Shift Happens: How to Adapt and Thrive in a Rapidly Changing World of Work.
+Named one of the “25 Top Women in Higher Education Who Are Making a Difference” by Diverse: Issues In Higher Education magazine, Dr. Riordan has published nearly 70 academic and business press articles and is authoring Shift Happens: How to Adapt and Thrive in a Rapidly Changing World of Work.

-- The provost is the chief academic officer of Adelphi University and is supported by the Office of the Provost and executive vice president of academic affairs.
+The provost is the chief academic officer of Adelphi University and is supported by the Office of the Provost and executive vice president of academic affairs.

-- The Division of Student Affairs is home to several distinct areas dedicated to student life: student involvement, health services, interfaith community, residential life and housing, student access, student counseling and student conduct.
+The Division of Student Affairs is home to several distinct areas dedicated to student life: student involvement, health services, interfaith community, residential life and housing, student access, student counseling and student conduct.

 R. Sentwali Bakari, PhD, serves as an ambassador and advocate for Adelphi students.
 He earned his doctorate at the University of Northern Colorado and is also an alumnus of the University of Wisconsin-La Crosse.
 He passionately supports promoting and infusing global and multicultural understanding among students—an appreciation he gained through numerous international experiences.
 A recipient of the International Education Administrators Fulbright Award to the United Kingdom in 2013, he also participated in an African American faculty delegation to Israel; served as dean of students for Semester at Sea; and co-developed travel courses to Israel, Egypt and Turkey.
 He has responsibility for health services, student involvement, student conduct, residential life, counseling and support services, student access, the Center for Career and Professional Development, and the Interfaith Center, among others.

-- Adelphi’s Office of Enrollment Management is committed to recruiting and enrolling exceptional students.
+Adelphi’s Office of Enrollment Management is committed to recruiting and enrolling exceptional students.
 The office oversees University Admissions and Student Financial Services.

-- University Communications and Marketing manages the Adelphi brand.
+University Communications and Marketing manages the Adelphi brand.
 Its team of writers, editors, designers, content producers, project managers and other communications professionals support institutional goals including enrollment, academic, and advancement priorities.